nic-dgl104-winter-2024/rrj-mijuanmontalvo/CONTRIBUTING.md

 **Author:** Gbolahan Oladeji

-**Issue description:**

-the error message when adding a new post is "Failed to create a post. please recheck the your input"

-Grammatical error: "please recheck the your input."
-The word "the" before "your input" is redundant and should be removed for correct grammar.
-The correct form should be: "please recheck your input."
-Capitalization error: The please in the statement should start in capital letter 'P'.

-I would like to review this issue and search a possible solution.

-When I was reviewing the repository documentation to try to resolve issue #4794, I tried to access the link [Installation guides](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup_alternatives) which is within the REAADME.md file located at the root of the repository, however when I click on this link it takes me to a page that has a message that the page was not found "Page not found The page you are looking for doesn't exist." [link](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup_alternatives)
+**Actions done:** When I was reviewing the repository documentation to try to resolve issue #4794, I tried to access the link [Installation guides](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup_alternatives) which is within the REAADME.md file located at the root of the repository, however when I click on this link it takes me to a page that has a message that the page was not found "Page not found The page you are looking for doesn't exist." [link](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup_alternatives)

+#### Issue #4794 of Ushahidi Platform

 Since I found the problem detailed in the previous paragraph, I decided to try to contribute by reporting the problem of this link.
 So I created an issue in the (real) Ushahidi Platform repository, below is a detail of the issue that I uploaded: